nats-io/nats.deno/README.md

 ### Queue Groups
 Queue groups allow scaling of services horizontally.
-Subscriptions for members of a queue group are treated as a single service, that means when you send a message only a single client in a queue group will receive it.
+Subscriptions for members of a queue group are treated as a single service, meaning when you send a message only a single client in a queue group will receive it.
 There can be multiple queue groups, and each is treated as an independent group.
 Non-queue subscriptions are also independent.